benbourgon/gitHubTemplateHowTo/howToCreateTemplate.md

 <hr>
 <strong>Starting a new project using your template</strong>

 These are the methods that I know of so far.
-There may be better/more efficient ways that don't know about.
+There may be better/more efficient ways that don't know of.

-Method 1: Clone
+<strong>Method 1</strong>: Clone

 1. Open your command line and cd into the directory where you want your project's folder to live.
 Don't mkdir or create a folder there yet.
 2. Enter "git clone [yourTemplatesURL.git]"